gifford-lab/mri-wrapper/README.md

 + NVIDIA 346.46 driver

 ## Quick run
+We provide some toy data on which you can quickly perform hyper-parameter searching, training and testing.

 _Replace the $REPO_HOME$ in the following command with the full path to the repository folder before running_

 ```